PowerWash Simulator

 Sound 8

 PowerWash Simulator does precisely what the name says, with players handed a power washer and unleashed on various dirty locations and vehicles.
 Different upgrades, as well as a variety of game modes, will keep players busy for ages, but the game can become quite repetitive.
-However, it is a very relaxing and casual experience overall that is great for enjoying while listening to something else in the background.
+However, it is a very relaxing and casual experience that is great for enjoying while listening to something else in the background.

 Gameplay: Very simple and straightforward, but quite fun and relaxing.